What Happens If You Violate a Restraining Order in California?

 What Happens If a Restraining Order Is Not Served?

-You may wonder what happens if a restraining order is not served.
-The purpose of “serving” somebody with protective order documents is to inform them that a petition has been filed against them.
+The purpose of “serving” somebody with documents for a protection order is to inform them that a petition has been filed against them.

 - The hearing’s date and time